turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 ## Timeline
 Dates and deadlines to be aware of:

-* **Monday of Week 4** -  Project kickoff
+* **Tuesday of Week 4** -  Project kickoff
-* **Tuesday of Week 4** - Have your project board updated with new tickets (*DTR should also already be completed but you should review and edit.*).
+* **Wednesday of Week 4** - Have your project board updated with new tickets (*DTR should also already be completed but you should review and edit based on the result of your project retro.*).
 * **Monday of Week 5** - Project and video due at 9PM(MST)
 * **Tuesday of Week 5** - Project evaluations
-* **Tuesday of Week 5** - Project demo watch party (optional to attend)
+* **Tuesday of Week 5** - (TBD)Project demo watch party (optional to attend)

 _NOTE: Creating the project demo video is a requirement, but attending and submitting your video in the watch party is optional.
 Instructions can be found [here](https://frontend.turing.edu/projects/project-demo-pair.html)_

 ## New Technologies + Tools

 * Lighthouse Accessibility Audit
 ---

 ## Requirements

 ### Functionality

 You must complete all of the remaining user stories from the [Fitlit Spec](https://frontend.turing.edu/projects/Fitlit-part-one.html){:target='blank'}.
-If you did not finish parts of the original requirements, this is your chance to revisit and finish all of the functionality.
-In addition to the Part One requirements you must also add ***"Iteration Five."***
+If you did not finish parts of the original requirements, this is your chance to revisit and complete all of the functionality and implement your instructor's feedback.
+In addition to the Part One requirements, you must also add ***"Iteration Five."***

 ---